XPeople/Dekini/README.md

 The timing of Dekini couldn't be better.
 It is here to eliminate all the hassle it takes to import from the shipping to clearing.

 * Ruby version
+   Dekini is built with Ruby on Rails
+   Ruby 2.2.3
+   Rails 4.2.5.1

 * System dependencies